 3. Place Cards and Activities

-When it comes to the feast, keep your kids in mind as your prepare the table.
+When it comes to the feast, keep your kids in mind as you prepare the table.
 For some families, this means setting a separate children’s table.
 If you’re the crafty type, Lia Griffith has a beautiful and practical kids’ tablescape on her blog, along with free printables.
 The kids’ table can be fully prepped and set the day before to cut down on Thanksgiving day chaos and make the day more enjoyable for everyone.

 At our house, the kids sit at the same table as the adults.
 If you’re like me, incorporating kid-crafted decorations and meal-time distractions on the family table is the way to go.
 I love these free printable placemats from Kids Activities Blog because they’re cute and great for everyone.
 Even if it’s just a conversation starter, once the meal is served, the placemat becomes a coloring sheet for the kids.
+Also, check out our Simple Thanksgiving Crafts and More Simple Thanksgiving Crafts.

 Rather than crystal, candles, or other decorating hazards, try using kid-made decorations as a centerpiece, or at least incorporating them into the decor.
 Classy Clutter has put together a great round-up of kids’ crafts to incorporate into your tablescape.